David J. Fish

 Kim has worked at several employment law firms.
 She is a member of the National Employment Lawyers Association – Illinois; Illinois State Bar Association; Will County Bar Association (Joliet, Illinois).
 She is admitted to the Illinois State Bar and the United States District Court for the Northern District of Illinois.

-Employment Attorney John C. Kunze
+Litigation and Employment Lawyer John C. Kunze

 Employment lawyer John C. Kunze graduated from The University of Illinois Champaign-Urbana with a Bachelor of Arts Degree in History.
 He went on to graduate Cum Laude from The John Marshall Law School in Chicago, Illinois.
 While at John Marshall John was a member of Law Review, co-founded The Video Game Law Society, and was the founding editor of the Society’s Newsletter.
 John was born and raised in the West Elsdon neighborhood on the south-west side of Chicago where he attended St. Rita High School.
 He currently resides in the south-west suburbs.